Thomas Jefferson Wright -- Neeses

-The family has requested no visitors at this time due to the precautions and guidelines of COVID-19.
+The family has requested no visitors due to the precautions and guidelines of COVID-19.

 Friends may call the funeral home.